trileminh94/notes/shopee.md

 time comlexity is O(M * N)
 space complexity can be O(M * N) or O(M) if we use a single demension array instead of 2 demension arrays
 ```
-- Time and Space Complexity analysis
+> Time and Space Complexity analysis

+Time complexity : We ask the question of how algorithm speed scale when input scale

+Space complexity : We ask the question of how will the space usuage scale as the input get very large

 - `references: https://www.youtube.com/channel/UCNsGQ_oLlH89HoKd5uyoAEQ/videos`